ckan/ckanext-dcat/README.md

 and may depend on a particular instance needs.
 When mapping from CKAN metadata to DCAT though, there are in some cases fallback fields that are used if the default field is not present (see [RDF Serializer](#rdf-dcat-serializer) for more details on this.

 This mapping is compatible with the [DCAT-AP v1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/asset_release/dcat-ap-v11) and [DCAT-AP v2.1](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/210).
+It depends on the active profile(s) (see [Profiles](#profiles)) which DCAT properties are mapped.

 | DCAT class        | DCAT property          | CKAN dataset field                        | CKAN fallback fields           | Stored as |                                                                                                                                                               |